twplatformlabs/circleci-infra-aws/README.md

 - terraform, tflint, trivy, terrascan, checkov
 - python & awscli/boto3
 - awspec, bats
-- docker, kubectl, helm, cosign, circlepipe, github-cli
+- docker, kubectl, helm, cosign, circlepipe

 _Review the build and CVE scan logs in the release artifacts for specific packages versions and known vulnerabilities (if any)._